hajowieland/cdk-py-k8s-the-real-hard-way-aws/README.md

 ## Features

+_Default values - you can adapt all of them to your needs_

 * AWS CDK Python
 * 1x VPC, 3x Public Subnets, 3x Private Subnets, Route Tables, Routes
 * 3x Worker Nodes _(editable)_